Nights-Software/ns-docs/resources/nightShifts.md

 This is an optional resource, but fits well within the purpose of the NS - MDT.
 We recommend you install this.
 If you choose an alternative, re-write the getPostal(x, y) function in c_functions.lua to your desire at a later stage.

-1. Download the resource from [nearest-postal Direct download link](https://github.com/DevBlocky/nearest-postal/archive/refs/heads/master.zip)
+1. Download the resource from [Nearest-Postal direct download link](https://github.com/DevBlocky/nearest-postal/archive/refs/heads/master.zip)

+1. Unarchive the master folder onto your server or local desktop.

 1. Rename the 'nearest-postal-master' to 'nearest-postal' and drag this folder to your resources folder.